noqcks/gucci/README.md

 ### Sprig Functions

 gucci ships with the [sprig templating functions library](http://masterminds.github.io/sprig/) offering a wide variety of template helpers.
-Sprig's `env` and `expandenv` functions are disabled in favor of gucci's own environment variable parsing (see below).

 ### Built In Functions